Apply

 Your Health & Safety

-You have access to a safe and healthy learning environment as a student at Sydney International School of Technology and Commerce (SISTC) and your wellbeing is paramount to us while you are living and studying here in Australia.
+You have access to a safe and healthy learning environment as a student at SISTC and your wellbeing is paramount to us while you are living and studying here in Australia.

-• As great as it is, Australian sun rays can get extremely hot during summer.
-Severe sun-burn and heat-stroke can be a genuine issue.
-Avoid getting sun-burnt by wearing a hat, sunscreen, and not spending more than 20 minutes at a time in direct, midday, summer sun.
+• As great as it is, the Australian sun can get extremely hot during summer.
+Severe sun burn and heat stroke can be a genuine issue.
+Avoid getting sunburnt by wearing a hat, sunscreen, and not spending more than 20 minutes at a time in direct, midday, summer sun

 • Drive on the left side of the road